martindevans/Yolol-Ladder/Readme.md

 ## Yolol Ladder

-This is a Discord bot providing helpful utilities and a code-gold competition for the [Yolol](https://wiki.starbasegame.com/index.php/YOLOL) language.
+This is a Discord bot providing helpful utilities and a code-golf competition for the [Yolol](https://wiki.starbasegame.com/index.php/YOLOL) language.

 ## Installation